 Unfortunately, under the Tax Cuts and Jobs Act, that’s no longer true.
 Under the current law, if your income-producing activity is considered a hobby by the IRS, you have to report the hobby income, but can’t deduct any of the expenses.

-The question of whether an activity is a business or a hobby has always been problematic for people who make money from activities that are usually done for sport or pleasure, such as photography, painting and drawing, soap making, or jewelry making.
+The question of whether an activity is a business or a hobby has always been problematic for people who make money from activities that are usually done for sport or pleasure, such as start a photography business, painting and drawing, soap making, or jewelry making.
 That’s because some people try to claim their hobbies are businesses just so they can deduct the costs of enjoying that hobby.

 On the other hand, it’s common for people who are good at hobbies to turn their hobby into a business.
 And, like starting or running any business, there can be years when you don’t make a profit.